AnanyaRa/Strive/README.md

 # Strive
-Strive is a project that I, along with 8 other teammates, submitted for the Yale Center for Biomedical Innovation and Technology Healthcare Hackathon.
+Strive is a project that I, along with 8 other teammates, submitted for the Yale Center for Biomedical Innovation and Technology Healthcare Hackathon in January 2021.
 I was a co-designer of the app that was prototyped using Figma.

 Project Website:
 https://devpost.com/software/strive-1a8d06